JustinFussell/SAiL/README.md

 ## Progress
 **Week 1**
 - Successfuly created a very basic test Streamlit app to understand the basics
+- Successfuly built a math dataset with 50+ questions and answers for the AI chatbot and tested the AI Model in Google Colabs free cloud platform to ensure the correct and accurate answering of each question.

 ## Contact
 - Developer: Justin Fussell